Part of a hotel on Germany's Mosel River collapses, killing 2 and trapping others for hours

-BERLIN (AP) — Part of a hotel in a winemaking town on the Mosel River in western Germany collapsed, leaving two people dead and trapping seven others in the wreckage overnight, authorities said.
-By Wednesday afternoon, all but one had been rescued.
+BERLIN (AP) — Part of a hotel in a winemaking town on the Mosel River in western Germany collapsed, authorities said, leaving two people dead and trapping seven others in the wreckage overnight.
+The last person was rescued some 24 hours later, on Wednesday night.

-Fourteen people were in the hotel in Kroev when one story of the building collapsed at about 11 p.m.
-Tuesday.
-Police said five were able to get out of the building unhurt because they weren't in the part that collapsed, but others were trapped.
+Fourteen people were in the hotel in Kroev when one story of the building collapsed at about 11 p.m. on Tuesday.
+Police said five were able to get out of the building unhurt because they were not in the part that collapsed, but others were trapped.

 “We have to proceed with caution because the entire building structure is like a house of cards.
-If we pull on the wrong card, this building is sure to collapse," he said.
+If we pull on the wrong card, this building is sure to collapse," he said as rescuers worked through the wreckage on Wednesday morning.

-Six people were rescued Wednesday, and by mid-afternoon only one person was still trapped.
-Emergency services were in contact with the remaining person and hoped to rescue them by sunset.
+A woman who was among the seven trapped was the last to be rescued Wednesday night, police said.

 Michael Ebling, the top security official in Rhineland-Palatinate state, where Kroev is located, said the fact that so many people could be rescued “stands out in view of this event, the damage and the dimensions one can see with the naked eye.”

-Among the first to be saved was a 2-year-old child pulled out unharmed and the child’s mother, who was rescued with minor injuries.
+Among the first to be saved was a 2-year-old child, who was pulled out unharmed, and the child’s mother, who was rescued with minor injuries.
 The child's father was rescued later.

 “We all had tears in our eyes and I still feel the same now.
 The whole story has a very emotional component, because when we arrived, when we looked at the building, it looked like we weren’t taking anyone out,” Teusch said at a news conference.

-Teusch said the cause of the structural collapse hasn't yet been determined.
+Teusch said the cause of the structural collapse is yet to be determined.

 The original hotel building is believed to date back to the 17th century, but additional stories were added around 1980, he said.
-He added that building work had taken place on Tuesday, but it wasn’t clear whether there was any link between that and the collapse.
+He added that work was being done on the building on Tuesday, but it wasn’t clear whether there was any link between that and the collapse.

 Regional public broadcaster SWR said that witnesses reported hearing a bang and seeing a large cloud of dust at the time of the collapse.